tonethar/IGME-330-Spring-2023/hw/hw-3.md

     - (-3%) per code style violation
   - For this HW you must use ES6 arrow functions (-3% per regular `function`)

+**vi.
+Do your own work, and follow RIT's Academic Integrity Policy**
+  - Violations of this policy could result in an F in the course

 <hr>

 ## IV.
 Hints and Tips (check back frequently - might be updated as needed)